 PWA sites work in an offline first structure.
 So it will first check if you have anything stored in your cache.
 If there is nothing stored then it will connect online to download any resources into your cache.
 Then when you reload the page it will load faster and you don’t need to be connected to the internet.

-Any website that you have can be made into a PWA and to get a basic setup you add a manifest and a service worker file to your website.
+Any website that you have can be made into a PWA .
+To get a basic setup you add a manifest and a service worker file to your website.
 I will just go through and explain the purpose of the two files.

 The next part we will cover is the service worker…